What Is a Deepfake?

 How Does a Deepfake Work?

 Deepfakes use advanced deep learning techniques to first encode features, then reconstruct images from the encoded features.
 Autoencoders, a type of neural network, are the most commonly used deep learning architecture for creating deepfakes.
 Let’s explore this through an example of using the deepfake technique to swap faces of two people.
-This is shown in detail in the figure below.

 The first step to producing a deepfake is transforming the face images into smaller feature-based representations using an encoder.
 This more information-rich representation is often referred to as the latent face.
-The latent face will contain representations for features such as the nose shape, skin tone and eye color.
+The latent face will contain representations of features such as the nose shape, skin tone and eye color.
 We use the same encoder for each person so the representations produced have the same meaning.

 We then transform the latent face back into an image using a decoder.
 Depending on which images we use to train the decoder, the output face image will vary.
-The key part for face swapping is that the decoder for person A is applied on the latent face of person B, and vice versa.
+The key part for face swapping is that the decoder for person A is applied to the latent face of person B, and vice versa.
 In this way, the output face will have the expression and structure of person A, but the style and look of person B.

 Deepfake image of illustrating how a deepfake process works.
 The image is color coded as described by the author below.